A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Support curve inference

 \subsection{Support sets}

-The BFF can be used to obtain \emph{support sets} \citep{Wagenmakers2020} which are set-valued estimates for $\theta$ based on inverting the Bayes factor~\eqref{eq:bf01} similar to how \textit{P}-value functions are inverted to obtain confidence sets.
+Apart from visual inspections, we may also want to summarize the SC numerically.
+The SC can be used to obtain \emph{support sets} \citep{Wagenmakers2020} which are set-valued estimates for $\theta$ based on inverting the Bayes factor~\eqref{eq:bf01} similar to how \textit{P}-value functions are inverted to obtain confidence sets.
 Specifically, a support set at support level~$k > 0$ is defined by

+that is, the parameter values for which the Bayes factor indicates evidence of at least level~$k$ over the specified alternative.
+A $k$ support set thus contains all the parameter values that, when considered as individual null hypotheses compared to an alternative, receive a Bayes factor of at least $k$.
+Each included parameter value is therefore associated with an updating factor of at least $k$ or, equally, relative predictive performance of at least $k$.
+Support sets are thus `calibrated' with respect to prior-posterior updating, as opposed to the calibration of confidence sets with respect to long-run coverage, or that of posterior credible intervals with respect to posterior belief.

-that is, the parameter values for which the Bayes factor indicates at least evidence of level~$k$ over the specified alternative.
-In practice, a $k$ support set (typically an interval) is obtained from `cutting' the BFF at $k$ and taking the parameter values above as part of the support set (see the right plot in Figure~\ref{fig:pvalfun} for illustration).
+In practice, a $k$ support set (typically an interval) is obtained from `cutting' the SC at $k$ and taking the parameter values above as part of the support set (see the right plot in Figure~\ref{fig:pvalfun} for illustration).
 It may happen that for certain choices of $k$ the support set is empty because the data do not constitute relative evidence at that level.
 The choice of the support level is arbitrary, just as the choice of the confidence level from a confidence set is.
 One may, for example, report the support level $k = 1$ as it represents the tipping point at which the parameter values begin to be supported over the alternative.
 Conventions for Bayes factor evidence levels can also be used.
 For example, based on the convention from \citet{Jeffreys1961}, a support set at level $k = 10$ includes the parameter values that receive `strong' relative support from the data, while a $k = 1/10$ support set includes the parameter values that are at least not strongly contradicted.